China raised issue of U.S. spy flights during military talks - Pentagon

 U.S. President Barack Obama announced the military agreements on Wednesday after meeting his Chinese counterpart Xi Jinping in Beijing.

-They require each country to notify the other of major military activities, including exercises, as well as cover rules of behaviour for air and maritime encounters.
+They cover the notification of major military activities, including exercises, and rules of behavior for air and maritime encounters.
 Guidelines on encounters between naval surface vessels had been drawn up, the White House said, adding similar guidelines governing air-to-air encounters would be formulated.

 At one point during the discussions, Chinese officials had raised the matter of U.S. military spy flights that, in Beijing's view, have come too close to Hainan, said Lieutenant Colonel Jeffrey Pool, a Pentagon spokesman.